amaiorano/amaiorano.github.io/_posts/2024-01-23-snes-2-chip-rgb-filter-gpm-and-rgb.md

 ![](/assets/images/snes-2-chip-rgb-filter-gpm-and-rgb/rgb_mainboard_filter_caps.jpg)

 Above, we can also see that the 5V supply for the PCB is connected to the right of C63, while ground is connected to the left of C64.
-Also, the 10uF cap that between R9 and C10 is actually floating - there are no pads to solder to:
+Also, the 10uF cap that sits between R9 and C10 is actually floating - there are no pads to solder to:

 ![](/assets/images/snes-2-chip-rgb-filter-gpm-and-rgb/rgb_floating_cap.jpg)